Dixboi/Data-Engineering/my_2024_roadmap.md

 ## March
 Model a small e-commerce database with dimension tables using MySQL Workbench.
 Here is a guide to make an [e-commerce data model](https://fabric.inc/blog/commerce/ecommerce-data-model)

+## April
+Utilize dbt for data cleaning and transformation.